Probation Attorneys in Midland, TX

 - Drug or alcohol testing

-- Drug or alcohol counseling/treatment programs
+- Drug or alcohol counseling and treatment programs

 - Enrolling in and completing college courses